-You can use this device as either a transmitter or receiver, allowing you to, as examples, either transmit sound from your TV to your speaker system or alternatively allow your non Bluetooth enabled speaker system to receive sounds from a Bluetooth enabled device.
+You can use this device as either a transmitter or receiver, allowing you to, as an example, either transmit sound from your TV to your speaker system or alternatively allow your non Bluetooth enabled speaker system to receive sounds from a Bluetooth-enabled device.

 With a range of 150ft, this Bluetooth wireless transmitter and receiver is the ideal buy for larger homes, or those looking to branch their system across several rooms.

 If you’re looking for the best and don’t mind how much money you need to fork out, then this Trond transmitter may be the one for you.
-Trond promises the same sound synchronisation qualities as our previous pick but boast CD quality sound as one of its unique selling points, which could make forking out the extra cash worthwhile.
+Trond promises the same sound synchronisation qualities as our previous pick but boasts CD-quality sound as one of its unique selling points, which could make forking out the extra cash worthwhile.

 The transmitter also has the ability to hook up to two speakers at the same time - great if you’re throwing a party, and with 10 hours of battery life, rather than just 7, you can be pretty certain that it’ll last the entire duration of your soirée.